Degrees and Certifications:

 I graduated from the University of North Carolina at Wilmington.
 I currently hold a B.A. in Elementary Education with a concentration in Behavioral Studies.

-While I hold degrees, certifications, and professional experiences in many areas, I truly feel that it is my calling to serve in the school setting.
+While I hold degrees, certifications, and professional experience in many areas, I truly feel that it is my calling to serve in the school setting.
 I have not found anything more rewarding than to watch students grow academically, socially, and emotionally, and to know that I have been a part of that process.
 I have previous experience in the general education classroom, E.C. classroom, and resource setting.

 My goal in life is to be a life-long learner.
 I truly believe that we are all capable of learning something new every day.